Domain-Driven Refactorings

 Cover of the book *Domain-Driven Transformation*

 “All happy families are alike; each unhappy family is unhappy in its own way.”
 This Anna Karenina principle applies not only to families but also to software systems.
 Different software systems suffer from different diseases and we need different cures for these.
-Many legacy systems suffer from:
+Many legacy systems suffer from one or more of the following diseases:

 • Strategic Refactorings: Help with splitting a monolith architecture into bounded contexts.